Who is still in the Europa League? Meet the last 32

 Article summary

-The line-up for the UEFA Europa League knockout stage is shaping up – UEFA.com profiles the contenders.
+The line-up for the UEFA Europa League knockout stage is now complete – UEFA.com profiles the contenders.

 Article top media content